 Because the focus of governmental funds is narrower than that of the government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
-Both, the Governmental Funds Balance

-Sheet and the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.
+Both, the Governmental Funds Balance Sheet and the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.
 The Town of West Tisbury adopts an annual appropriated budget for its general fund.
 A budgetary comparison statement has been provided for the general fund to demonstrate compliance with this budget.

-Fiduciary Funds - Fiduciary funds are used to account for resources held for the benefit of parties outside the government.
-Fiduciary funds are not reflected in the government-wide financial statements, as the resources of those funds are not available to support the Town's own programs.
-The fiduciary funds use the full accrual basis of accounting.
+Fiduciary Fund - Fiduciary fund is used to account for resources held for the benefit of parties outside the government.
+Fiduciary fund is not reflected in the government-wide financial statements, as the resources of this fund is not available to support the Town's own programs.
+The fiduciary fund uses the full accrual basis of accounting.

-Post Employment Benefits Trust fund & Agency funds - Fiduciary funds are each reported and combined into a single, aggregate presentation in the fiduciary funds financial statements under the captions "post employment benefits trust fund" and "agency funds", respectively.
+Post Employment Benefits Trust fund - The Fiduciary fund is reported into a single, aggregate presentation in the fiduciary fund financial statements under the caption "post employment benefits trust fund".